Wednesday, June 23, 2021

 "...Most likely this passage constitutes an allusion to Ezek.
 36:25-27, which presages God's cleansing of human hearts with water and their inner transformation by his Spirit (cf. also Isa.
 44:3-5; Jub.
 1:23-25; see Schlatter 1948: 89; Carson 1991: 191-96, esp.
 194-95; McCabe 1999; Cotterell 1985: 241; Kynes 1992, esp.
 575).
 The notion of a new beginning and a decisive inner transformation of a person's life is found in other OT prophetic passages (e.g., Jer.
 31:33-34; Ezek.
 11:19-20).
 It is this spiritual reality of which Nicodemus, Israel's teacher, ought to have been aware but which he and, one may assume, his fellow Sanhedrin members-the personal pronouns in Jesus' statements "You must be born again" (3:7] and "You (people) do not accept our testimony" (3:11] are plural in the Greek) personally lacked."

-The idea of being washed spiritually was something known to the Qumran Community.
-Consider the following excerpt which was originally cited by Alex Deasley, The Shape of Qumran Theology, p.
+The motif of being washed spiritually was something known to the Qumran Community.
+Consider the following excerpt cited by Alex Deasley, The Shape of Qumran Theology, p.
 232:

 "By the spirit of holiness which links him with his truth he is cleansed of all his sins.
 And by the spirit of uprightness and humility his sin is atoned.
 And by the compliance of his soul with all the laws of God his flesh is cleansed by being sprinkled with cleansing waters and being made holy with the waters of repentance.
 May he, then, steady his steps in order to walk with perfection on all the paths of God."
 (IQS III 7b-10a)